fault tolerant replication

 Marco Serafini, Dan Dobre, Matthias Majuntke, Péter Bokor, and Neeraj Suri

-In Proceedings of the 29th ACM SIGACT-SIGOPS symposium on Principles of Distributed Computing (PODC), 2010
+In Proceedings of the 29th ACM SIGACT-SIGOPS Symposium on Principles of Distributed Computing (PODC), 2010